Koha-Community/kohadocs/source/administration.rst

    option from the dropdown lists for the Statiscal 1 done on: and Statistical 2 done on: fields.

--  To learn more about planning categories, check out the :ref:`Planning category FAQ <planning-categories-label>`.
+-  To learn more about planning categories, check out the :ref:`Planning category FAQ <faq-planning-categories-label>`.

 When complete, click 'Submit' and you will be brought to a list of all of the funds for the budget.